LeCAR-Lab/dial-mpc/README.md

 ## Asynchronous Simulation

 The asynchronous simulation is meant to test the algorithm before Sim2Real.
+The simulation rolls out in real-time (or scaled by `real_time_factor`).
+DIAL-MPC will encounter delay in this case.

+When DIAL-MPC cannot finish the compute in the time defined by `dt`, it will spit out warning.
+Slight overtime is accepetable as DIAL-MPC maintains a buffer of the previous step's solution and will play out the planned action sequence until the buffer runs out.

 List available examples: